imsdev/ims-java-springboot/ims-springboot-tm/README.md

 Procedure (IVP) sample phonebook transaction IVTNV, there is no detailed description on how to create a Spring Boot application in this document.
 For more information on Spring Boot and how to get started, refer to the tutorials that are widely available on the Internet.
 The input and output records for the IVTNV transaction used in this sample were generated with IBM® Rational® Application Developer
-(Rational Software Architect can also be used) by using the <b>J2C</b> -&gt; <b>CICS/IMS Databinding Generator Wizard</b> (using settings codepage 1141, platform z/OS®, and compile option TRUNC(BIN)).
+(Rational Software Architect can also be used) by using the <strong>J2C</strong> -&gt; <strong>CICS/IMS Databinding Generator Wizard</strong> (using settings codepage 1141, platform z/OS®, and compile option TRUNC(BIN)).

 ## Implementing a simple pool manager
 The simple pool manager implemented here is a vector that stores connections that are not in use.
-It uses a counter as boundary and does not remove unused connections, and the connections do not time out.
+It uses a counter as boundary.
+Unused connections are not removed, and the connections do not time out.
 The pool manager is basically a repository of unused connections.
 Due to internal IMS TM Resource Adapter processing and callback handlers, in case a connection is closed by the application, the connection is released back to the connection pool.
-Furthermore, since the Security subject is in case of the IMS TM Resource Adapter not bound to the actual physical c onnection but rather to the IMS Connection Spec, the user can be changed during getConnection:
+Furthermore, because the Security subject, in the case of the IMS TM Resource Adapter, is not bound to the actual physical connection but to the IMS Connection Spec, the user can be changed during getConnection:

 ```
 //create IMS Connection Spec